scottrlarson/profession/content/updates/update-battery-life.md

 caption = ""
 +++

 Maintaining battery life can be a moving target.
 Lithium Ion batteries are used in most electronics since 2013.
-Unfortunately, little has changed with its technology.
+Unfortunately, little has changed in battery technology for computer electronics.

-Slowly over time the battery loses its life expectancy.
+Over time, between one and three years, laptop batteries lose much of their life expectancy.
 Below is a chart on the average loss based on the temperature that the battery is stored in:

 <table border="1" cellspacing="0" cellpadding="2" width="365">
 <tbody>